Table of Contents

 How do I process the data I have collected?

-All datasets collected at the SSRL macromolecular crystallography beamlines are processed automatically after the run is concluded.
-If you wish to re-process the dataset on your own, SSRL-PX computing offers a powerful data processing environment with the latest stable versions of all major data processing packages installed, configured, and tested.
+If you prefer to process the data on your own, SSRL-PX computing offers a powerful data processing environment with the latest stable versions of all major data processing packages installed, configured, and tested.

 How do I view the results of automated data processing and what programs are used for this?